AgeOfLearning/aofl/cli-tools/cli/README.md

 Optionally you can specify a version or a git reference as part of the module name.
 E.g. `$ aofl source @aofl/web-components@1.0.0`.

 #### repo
 Sometimes automatic sourcing of a module fails.
-This could be due to missing information in the package.json or the program cannot connect to the specifed repo.
+This could be due to missing information in the package.json or the program cannot connect to the specified repo.
 Or we would like to clone from a forked copy of a module.
 The repo option allows us to specify a repo for a single module.

 `$ aofl source @aofl/web-components --repo git@github.com:AgeOfLearning/aofl.git`